 Key features of a family investment company include:

-The main tax benefits center around family company estate planning property strategies and potential corporation tax savings.
-However, these advantages are often overstated in marketing materials.
+The main tax benefits centre on family company estate planning property strategies and potential corporation tax savings.
+However, these advantages are often overstated in marketing materials and come with significant drawbacks.

 Property rental profits within a FIC are taxed at corporation tax rates rather than income tax.
 For a higher-rate taxpayer, this can provide immediate savings: